Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 Waydev aggregates data from Jira tickets to create a forecast of your sprint risk.
 The sprint risk forecast is calculated based on historical and present data points.
 Waydev’s sprint risk forecast is designed to visualize where team members may be over capacity or falling behind with work.

 One of the things measured by SonarQube is the complexity of the code.
-It supports both Cyclomatic Complexity, which gives a minimum number of tests to fully cover the code, and Cognitive Complexity, a metric developed by that company to measure the ease of understanding the structure of the code.
+It supports both Cyclomatic Complexity, which gives a minimum number of tests to cover the code fully, and Cognitive Complexity, a metric developed by that company to measure the ease of understanding the structure of the code.
 The programming language used slightly influences the calculation process because keywords and functionalities differ from language to language.

 SonarQube offers a number of other metrics, but among the most significant are Security and Reliability ratings, as well as measurements of test coverage and duplications.